Swiftcure/PY_training/README.md

 # PY_training
-Tasks for python training and projects
+Tasks for python training and projects.